nsolerieu/slrncl.com/www/blog/content/posts/2024-04-08-things-that-didnt-work-out.md

 Strava

+Group rides.
+Perhaps I'm too socially anxious or not interested in talking gear.
+I just want to be out.

 Video games.
 Sold my "gaming" computer in 2017 and never looked back.

-Talking about my feelings.
+Talking about feelings.
 Verbalizing a feeling is giving it more definition and reality, the opposite of the initial intent.
 More meditation, less talking.

+Talking about health.
+Partial knowledge, opinion and personal sensitivity are too hard to navigate to make it worth it.
+And nobody knows, everyone should chill, myself included.

+Travel plans than involves more than a destination.
+Way too complicated, too hard to relax.

 ---